-Your canopy should be assembled by a properly FAA certified rigger.
-Before you begin, be sure the risers, toggles, bridle, deployment bag, pilot chute, harness, container and other items are compatible with your Performance Designs canopy and each other.

-Some toggles, for example will not work properly on certain type of risers.

-Assemble your system in accordance with the owner=s manual for your rig.
+Your canopy should be assembled by a certified rigger.
+Before you begin, be sure the risers, toggles, bridle, deployment bag, pilot chute, harness, container and other items are compatible with your PV canopy and each other.
+Some toggles, for example, will not work properly on certain type of risers.
+Assemble your system in accordance with the owner's manual for your rig.
+These instructions will work for Dacron/Micro/Spectra lined canopies.
+However, we recommend following the rig manufacturer's instructions for toggle attachment.